OpenSourceBrain/PyloricNetwork/README.md

 - [NeuroML v2beta2](https://github.com/OpenSourceBrain/PyloricNetwork/tree/master/neuroConstruct/generatedNeuroML2)

-This is based on work by Aditya Girla, Boris Marin and Padriag Gleeson
+This is based on work by Aditya Gilra, Boris Marin and Padriag Gleeson

 ----------------------------------

-Aditya Gilra's original implementation of the pyloric pacemaker model of the lobster somatogastric ganglion system in the neuroConstruct_alt folder:
+Aditya Gilra's original implementation of the pyloric pacemaker model of the lobster somatogastric ganglion system in the [AdityaGilraMOOSEnC](https://github.com/OpenSourceBrain/PyloricNetwork/tree/master/AdityaGilraMOOSEnC) folder.

 The 3 cell network is for fig 3d from :
 Similar network activity from disparate circuit parameters